stephenhoward/model-envoy/README.md

 ## Model attributes

 Model::Envoy classes use normal Moose attribute declarations.
 Depending on the storage layer plugin, they may add attribute traits or other methods your models need to implement to indicate how each attribute finds its way into and out of storage.
+All attributes that you want Model::Envoy to manage do need to have at least this one trait specified:

-### Attribute Type Coercion with the 'Envoy' trait
+### The 'Envoy' trait

+This trait indicates an attribute is part of your model's data, rather than being a secondary or utility attribute (such as a handle to a logging utility).
-This trait is handy for class attributes that represent other Model::Envoy enabled classes (or arrays of them).
+It also provides some automatic coercion for class attributes that represent other Model::Envoy enabled classes (or arrays of them).
 It will allow you to pass in hashrefs (or arrays of hashrefs) to those attributes and have them automagically elevated into an instance of the intended class.